Personal Finance

 Dispute Negative Items

-Submitting these disputes is the bulk of the work that credit repair companies do for you.
-Once they have submitted these errors to each of the respective credit bureaus, they have 30 days to research the dispute.
+Filing these disputes represents the primary work credit repair companies perform.
+Once they submit errors to the respective credit bureaus, those bureaus have 30 days to investigate the dispute.

 Manage Dispute Escalation